Vision dream stories

-It is 2030, I leave my home when my virtual assistant alerts me that the automatic watering system is defective.
-So I go home, and my installer’s customer service automatically calls me to take care of the incident.
+It is 2030, I leave my home then my virtual assistant alerts me that the automatic watering system is defective.
+So I go back home, and my installer’s customer service automatically calls me to take care of the incident.
 I still want to check for myself that the community greenhouse in my neighborhood is at the right temperature (to make up for my absence, as is often the case, my hologram at work starts at 9:15 a.m.)
 Arriving in the greenhouse heated by my solar panels, I see Claudine, a local resident, accompanied by her personal robot who does the collection, and takes care of depositing the organic waste from the previous day in the compost.
 I take this opportunity to pick up the ripe strawberries, which I will share with my colleagues during the meal prepared 100% with food from the greenhouse.

 Data Owner Competence Leader